Chapter 3 - Cancer

 - Less severe symptoms (dyspnoea, appetite loss)

 Physical activity and survival rates: An increasing number of studies have studied the relationship between physical activity and cancer survival.
 There have been reviews and studies across breast, colorectal, prostate, ovarian, lung and glioma brain cancer.
-21-29 Although, this is still emerging evidence, these studies have shown an inverse relationship between physical activity and mortality in patients undertaking post diagnosis physical activity.
+21-29 Although, this is still emerging evidence, these studies have shown an inverse relationship between physical activity and mortality in people undertaking post diagnosis physical activity.

 Risk reduction rates varies on these studies, from 15-67% for cancer specific mortality and 18 -67% for all-cause mortality.24However, the dose of physical activity to reduce cancer mortality varied between studies from 9 MET-hr (metabolic equivalent time) to 27 MET-hr, equivalent to approximately 180 to 500 minutes per week respectfully, of moderate intensity physical activity.
 It is suggested that the association between physical activity and cancer-specific mortality is not uniform and may vary according to the volume of physical activity and between different cancer types.
 24